GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 *   Automatic redirection of relative links in posts/comments
 *   Translations, currently: English, Russian, Belarusian, you may do your own
 *   WP template functions: wpbb_forum_thread_exists, wpbb_forum_thread_url (returns string)
+*   Adding tag for crossposted forum topics to process them on bbPress side
+*   Crossposting to specified forum according post category

 YOU MAY HELP: